ajayprasanth-dev/Spotify-Drop-Off-Analysis/data-cleaning-journey.md

 - Save and Document the Process: Make it GitHub-friendly.
 - Reflect and Share: Turn the journey into personal branding content.

-## Step-by-Step Process You Followed
+## Step-by-Step Process I Followed

 ### Schema Inspection